omaops/Splash-Screen-Fixer-for-P3Dv4.3/README.md

 INFO
 --------------------------------------------------------------------------------------------------------------------------------
 * Fixes the Splash Screen Freeze when opening P3D.
 Might work on other versions but only confirmed on v4.3.
-* Its just a few minitues effort so Nothing fancy here; it just backs-up your sceanery.cfg file and deletes it.
-(I just saved you the effort of renaming/deleting the file form the program data/Lockheed/Prepar3d directory)
+* Its just a few minitues effort so Nothing fancy here; it just backs-up your sceanery.cfg, dll.xml, exe.xml and simobjects.cfg file and deletes them.
+(I just saved you the effort of renaming/deleting the files form the program data/Lockheed/Prepar3d directory)

 REQUIREMENTS
 --------------------------------------------------------------------------------------------------------------------------------